kfrancischen/MESH/doc/docs/LuaAPI/baseClass.md

 ```
 * Arguments:
     1. material name: [string], the name of the material added to the simulation.
 Such name is unique and if there already exists a material with the same name, an error message will be printed out.
     2. input file: [string], a file that contains the dielectric properties of the corresponding material.
-For scalar dielectric, the input file should be formatted as
+For scalar dielectric, the input file should be formatted as  a list of
     ```
     omega eps_r eps_i
     ```